 Pet Peeve: Archive and then Delete?????
 We haven’t quite figured out the thinking behind why you need to archive a card before you can delete it…

-Slack is a collaboration hub that can replace email to help you and your team work together seamlessly.
+Slack is a collaboration hub that can replace email to help you and your team connect, collaborate and work together seamlessly.
 It’s designed to support the way people naturally work together, so you can collaborate with people online as efficiently as you do face-to-face.
-It allows you to create public channels through # hashtags and most of the workflow, teamwork and communication can get done through these tags. # Channels allow you to get organised by team or project to chat or share files, share knowledge, voice message or calls.
+Slack also allows you to create public channels through # hashtags and most of the workflow, teamwork and communication can get done through these tags. # Channels allow you to get organised by team or project to chat or share files, share knowledge, voice message or calls.